-“We can actually give them two citations — one is for the marijuana and (the other for) paraphernalia," he said.
+“We can actually give them two citations — one is for the marijuana and (the other for) paraphernalia," Olivera said.

-However, the citations for paraphernalia only cover it if it is clear that it is used for small amount of marijuana usage, the captain said.
+However, the citations for paraphernalia only cover items if it is clear that they are for a small amount of marijuana usage, the captain said.

 State College: State College's ordinance also took effect in the summer of 2016, according to borough Police Lt.
 Greg Brauser.

-Brauser said like York City and Harrisburg, State College's officers file criminal charges when a defendant incurs other charges alongside marijuana possession.
+Brauser said that like officers in York City and Harrisburg, State College's officers file criminal charges when a defendant incurs other charges alongside marijuana possession.

-State College Police Chief John Gardner said initially there were only a few citations filed within the first few months, until it "caught on" with the department.
+State College Police Chief John Gardner said only a few citations were filed within the first few months, until it "caught on" with the department.

 "There's a couple officers who use it pretty regularly," he said.

-Tom King, the assistant borough manager of public safety, said that paraphernalia was amended to the ordinance in February or March 2017, a few months after the ordinance was initially passed.
+Tom King, the assistant borough manager of public safety, said paraphernalia was amended to the ordinance in February or March 2017, a few months after the ordinance passed.

 “It’s very specifically limited to paraphernalia ... to use marijuana," he said.

-King, who retired as the department's police chief around the same time the ordinance was passed, said since the ordinance went into effect officers have filed between 30 to 40 citations.
+King, who retired as the department's police chief around the same time the ordinance was passed, said that since the ordinance went into effect officers have filed 30 to 40 citations.

 Gardner noted that the ordinance does not apply to marijuana possession at Penn State University.
 The university campus has its own police department, which does not use the ordinance, according to the school's department of student affairs.
 It also does not apply to the other municipalities that the department covers, he said.

-The idea behind the ordinance in York City was that people wouldn’t be dragged through the criminal justice system for a relatively minor offense, and police could focus on more serious crimes.
-Both Olivera and Gardner said that idea was the reason behind their city's respective ordinances.
+The idea behind the ordinance in York City was that people wouldn’t be dragged through the criminal justice system for a relatively minor offense and police could focus on more serious crimes.
+Olivera and Gardner said that idea was the reason behind their cities' respective ordinances.